 MiFID II Top 5 Reports

 Annual publication on specific 'quantitative and qualitative' information related to the Top 5 Brokers and venues through which client orders were executed, on a per asset class and per client type basis, is required.
-ASI has made this annual report available from 30 April 2018.
-Since Standard Life Investments Limited (SLIL), Aberdeen Standard Capital Limited (ASCL), Ignis Investment Services Limited (IISL), Aberdeen Asset Managers Limited (AAML) and Aberdeen Asset Investments Limited (AAIL) are separate legal entities, their respective Top 5 reports and associated qualitative commentaries are made available per legal entity.
+ASI has made this annual report available from 30 April 2019.
+Since Standard Life Investments Limited (SLIL), Aberdeen Standard Capital Limited (ASCL), IGNIS Investment Services Limited (IISL), Aberdeen Asset Managers Limited (AAML) and Aberdeen Asset Investments Limited (AAIL), Aberdeen Standard Investments Ireland Limited (ASIIL) and Aberdeen Investment Solutions Limited (AISL) are separate legal entities, their respective Top 5 reports and associated qualitative commentaries are made available per legal entity.